 Implications

 The present work has demonstrated that a pyrolysis temperature of 500 ˚C is likely sufficient to remove nearly 100% of the PCDD/Fs and PCBs from sewage sludge and other organic waste feedstocks.
 In parallel studies, removal efficiencies of >99.5% were reported for organophosphate flame retardants (OPFRs) in the DSS-1and LSS feedstocks pyrolyzed at 500-600 ˚C (Castro et al., 2023) and >98.3 % for per- and polyfluoroalkyl substances (∑PFAS-56) in the DSS-1, DSS-2, FWR, and LSS feedstocks pyrolyzed at 500-800 ˚C (Sørmo et al., 2023).
-These studies demonstrate that most organic contaminants are likely to be volatilized/decomposed in from the solid phase in full-scale pyrolysis systems.
+These studies demonstrate that most organic contaminants are likely to be volatilized/decomposed from the solid phase in full-scale pyrolysis systems.

 Table 2.
 Removal efficiency % (RE) of PCB-7 and PCDD/PCDF-17 in TEQ by pyrolysis of waste feedstocks at temperatures 500-800 °C normalized for yield biochar.